 Owner Operators, Skip & Jennifer Uldricks

 - Our goal is to reach $50,000/year in 3 to four years.
-A special focus on the fruit and nut tree nursery and value added products like fruit vinegars and natural honey fruit preserves in our on-site farm market.
+A special focus on the fruit and nut tree nursery and value added products like fruit vinegars and natural honey, fruit preserves and pasture poultry from our on-site farm market.